sushma068999/Portfolio/README.md

 <hr>

-This portfolio will contnie to evolve as I make more projects and contnue my journey as a developer.
+This portfolio will continue to evolve as I make more projects and continue my journey as a developer.